Archie: To Riverdale and Back Again: Plot

 When Archie sees Betty and Veronica for the first time in fifteen years, all his old feelings for them come flooding back, threatening his engagement—and it does not help that the girls renew their pursuit of Archie, heedless of the fact that he has a fiancée.
 Meanwhile, Archie also tries to keep Reggie, helped along by an uncharacteristically menacing Mr. Lodge, from evicting Pop Tate from his soda shop, under the pretext of expanding his gym.
 Hiram Lodge does not want Archie near Veronica and still thinks they are wrong for each other.
-Archie ultimately saves the Chock'lit Shoppe, though he loses Pam to Robert, who Betty dumps after growing sick of his bullying, and decides to stay in Riverdale.
-Archie and Pam break up and decide to stay in Riverdale where he belongs.
+Archie ultimately saves the Chock'lit Shoppe, though he loses Pam to Robert, whom Betty dumps after growing sick of his bullying, and decides to stay in Riverdale.
 Veronica, Betty, and Jughead decide to move back to Riverdale as well.
 Reggie sees the error of his ways and reconciles with his friends as they take a group photo along with Jordan by Pops.